zhanqi-syt/3D-multi-phase-meso-scale-modelling-of-concrete/README.md

 If useful to your research, we would appreciate a citation:<br>
 **Su Y., Iyela P.M., Zhu J., et al.**
-*A Voronoi-based Gaussian smoothing algorithm for efficiently generating RVEs of multi-phase composites with graded aggregates and random pores*.
-Materials & Design 244, 113159 (2024).
+*A Voronoi-based Gaussian smoothing algorithm for efficiently generating RVEs of multi-phase composites with graded aggregates and random pores.
+Materials & Design 244, 113159 (2024).*
 DOI: [10.1016/j.matdes.2024.113159](https://doi.org/10.1016/j.matdes.2024.113159)
 Feel free to utilize this code.
 If any questions, please email us (suyutai@nwpu.edu.cn). <br>